 “Nope.
 Lionel said Mr. Cobb overheard him and called the cops and they arrested Higgins for making threats against a student.
 The cop said they were going to take him to the hospital first, then to juvie.
 Then he came back to class.”

 “No!
-Lionel, of course!
+It wasn’t Wes!
+It was Lionel who came back to class, of course!
 Hey, there he is.”
 Paul stood up and shouted, “Hey, Lionel, over here.
 Derek’s with us!”

 Everybody in the cafeteria turned around to see what was happening.
 Derek felt like crawling under the table.
 But before he could figure a way to sneak out of the cafeteria, Lionel Rykes walked up.

-“Derek, my man!” he shouted, then put his hand palm out and grinned.
-They high-fived.
+“Derek, my man!” he shouted, then raised his right hand, palm out, and they high-fived.